 Ananda is a global movement based on the teachings of Paramhansa Yogananda, who showed how everyone can realize God in their daily lives as a tangible loving reality.

 Ananda was founded in 1968 by Yogananda’s direct disciple Swami Kriyananda, widely recognized as one of the world’s leading spiritual teachers.
 Swami Kriyananda passed away in 2013.
 His spiritual successor is Nayaswami Jyotish who, along with his wife, Nayaswami Devi, serves as Ananda’s spiritual director.

 Yogananda’s teachings embrace the deep truths that underlie all the great religions.

-We invite you to join us at our temples and teaching centers, retreats, meditation groups and communities to experience the joy of your own being.
+You are invited to visit our temples and teaching centers, yoga retreats, meditation groups and communities to experience the joy of your own being.